A queue of payment transactions to be processed by the App Store.

 If the product includes downloadable content provided by the App Store, your app retrieves the

 SKDownloadobjects from the transaction and ask the payment queue to download them.
-You provide the actual content files to be served by the App Store to iTunes Connect when you create the product information.
+You provide the actual content files to be served by the App Store to App Store Connect when you create the product information.

 If the product represents downloadable content provided by your own server, your app might open a network connection to your server and download the content from there.

 For more information on designing the payment processing portion of your app, see In-App Purchase Programming Guide.